googleinterns/spacetime-sim-2020/README.md

     Contains parameters mainly logging and naming parameters for experiment.
 The class containined in this file is initialized in the the init statement in centrelized_env.py described below. \ Note: self.look_ahead and self.sumo_actuated_baseline are the only paramters that affect training.

 - #### grid_simulation_non_rl.py
     Source Location: edited from ~//flow/examples/exp_configs/non_rl\
-Sets simulation parameters for for a non-rl experiment.
+    Sets simulation parameters for a non-rl experiment.
 This environment spawns and renders a SUMO simulation.
 Traffic light control can either be SUMO inbuilt policies or pre-assigned phases timing plans.
 To run this file, in the ~/flow/examples directory, run:
     ###### $ python simulate.py --exp_config grid_simulation_non_rl

 - #### presslight.py
     Source Location: edited from ~/flow/flow/envs\
     Contains observations and reward functions implementations of Presslight benchmark.
 If used, the class containined in this file is initialized in the the init statement in centrelized_env.py

 - #### thesis.py
 Source Location: edited from ~/flow/flow/envs\